 Ratios & Proportions

-Mathematical Practices MP.1 Make sense of problems and persevere in solving them.
-MP.3 Construct viable arguments and critique the reasoning of others.
-MP.2 Reason abstractly and quantitatively.
+Mathematical Practices MP.2 Reason abstractly and quantitatively.
 MP.4 Model with mathematics.

 Other Grade 7 Lessons